 Coming From Hardship

 Through everything we have done to survive, I always believed that other people were just as resilient as we were.
 I believe that people want to rise up and have better days.
-Recently through some of my follower emails I’ve realized that survival is not something everyone knows how to accomplish.
+Recently, through some of my follower emails, I’ve realized that survival is not something everyone knows how to accomplish.
 Through parent emails, I am seeing that people have lost the wherewithal to put their shoulder to the grindstone.
-If you are reading this I’m sure your life has taken a bad turn and you are worried.
-In the next few paragraphs I am going to help you get through this tough time.
+If you are reading this, I’m sure your life has taken a bad turn, and you are worried.
+In the next few paragraphs, I am going to help you get through this tough time.

 There are survival techniques that will get you through this time.
 The first thing you need to do is realize that everything you own is just a pile of things.
-These things are not “your life”.
-Your things are not who you are, they are merely a result of your work and they can all be replaced.
+These things are not “your life.”
+Your things are not who you are, they are merely a result of your work, and they can all be replaced.
 Do not panic.
 The important thing is to keep your family together and safe.
 Take a deep breath.
 It’s time to make tough decisions.

-Ask for Unemployment and Food Stamps
+1. Ask for Unemployment and Food Stamps

 The first thing you need to do is file for unemployment and food assistance.
 These take a while to be approved so this needs to happen the very next day after you lose your job.
 In 25 years, we only needed assistance for maybe four months total.
 You might get a job quick enough to not need these services.
 If you don’t file first thing, you may be left without a way to eat.
-The process for filing welfare can be degrading and rough.
+The process of filing for unemployment can be degrading and rough.
 This is still the first thing you need to do regardless of your feelings about filing.

 A lot of people do not know that they paid unemployment insurance while they were working.
 As long as you didn’t do something to overtly end your employment, they have to pay you unemployment.
 This is even true in “right to work” states where you can be terminated for any reason.
 While assistance should be used only in emergencies, it is a service you paid for with your taxes; do not be ashamed to use it.

-Priority One: Find a Job
+2. Find a Job

 In today’s unstable economy, jobs come and go.
 The cure for unemployment is obviously getting a job.
 Sometimes people spend years working their way up in a company only to be laid off.
 This is a horrible feeling, not just because it creates instability, but because it’s devastating emotionally.
 Here are your tips for finding a job as quickly as possible:

 - Put in applications for EVERY job in which you are qualified EVERYWHERE.
 This is something that people often miss when it comes to job hunts.
-People want to stay in a certain area because they like their kid’s school or they don’t want to move out of state.
+People want to stay in a certain area because they like their kid’s school, or they don’t want to move out of state.
 This is not the time to be picky.
 This is the time to take what you can get and figure out the rest later.
 This may mean a person in the family has to travel and be alone somewhere for a while until the family can move.

 - Use every outlet for getting your resume out that you can find.
-Don’t be ashamed, let family and friends know you are looking for a job.
+Don’t be ashamed; let family and friends know you are looking for a job.
 You never know what could end up a job offer.
 Use all the online resources available, Indeed, Monster, and even Linkedin.

 - Put in applications every day.
 It takes the average human resources department three weeks to get through job applications.
 This lag can be painful.
 If you make “looking for a job” your job, you will find something faster.